lc0des/ln-node/README.md

 * add suez
 * add flag for password on screen output only
 * configuration for tor only (no clearnet)
+* docker hardening
 * service hardening
 * server hardening links
+* config file for pre-install phase
+* several flags for custom prefs

 ## Disclaimer

 Run at your own RISK!

 I do not take any responsibility for you loosing any funds or alike.
 This software is provided AS-IS.